durrantmm/shiny-omics/README.md

 | P4 | Oral | 0    | 2243 | 780 | 523 | ... | 235 |
 | P4 | Oral | 1    | 53   | 35  | 364 | ... | 64  |

+  * Each column value should be separated by tabs.
-ID: The first column contains the unique IDs of the study participant of interest.
+  * ID: The first column contains the unique IDs of the study participant of interest.
-Site: The second column indicates the site on the body where the microbiome was sampled.
+  * Site: The second column indicates the site on the body where the microbiome was sampled.
-Time: The second column indicates the longitudinal ordering of the samples, these can be dates or numbers, but not both.
+  * Time: The second column indicates the longitudinal ordering of the samples, these can be dates or numbers, but not both.
-1...n: Columns labeled 1 through n contain taxonomical counts.
-Each number
+  * 1...n: Columns labeled 1 through n contain taxonomical counts.
+Each column number corresponds to a specific row in the microbiome.tax file.
+    * For example, the column labeled 1 contains the count 124 as its first entry.
+This indicates that the Sample labeled P1 - Stool - 0 contains 124 read counts that were assigned specifically at the level of Bacteroides.
+    * IMPORTANT: This count corresponds to the reads that can ONLY be assigned at the level Bacteroides, and not lower.
+This is not an aggregate of the all counts classified at the level of Bacteroides and lower.
+It is specifically at the level of Bacteroides.